tinymce/tinymce-docs/advanced/handle-async-image-uploads.md

 Local images can be uploaded to TinyMCE through the use of the new `editor.uploadImages()` function.
 This functionality is handled asynchronously, meaning that it is possible for users to save their content before all images have completed uploading.
 If this occurs, no server path to the remote image will be available and the images will be stored as Base64.

-To avoid this situation, it is recommended that the `editor.uploadImages()` function be executed prior to submitting the editor contents to the server.
+To avoid this situation, it is recommended that the `editor.uploadImages()` function be executed before submitting the editor contents to the server.
 Once all images have been uploaded, a success callback can be utilized to execute code.
 This success callback can be used to save the editor's content to the server through a `POST`, again helping to prevent the above situation.

 Examples of this function are below: